 Alchemist’s Fire By using this potion, the creature or object takes 1d10 fire damage.
 If an object is unattended and flammable, it catches on fire.

-Alchemist’s Frost By using this potion, the creature or object takes 1d8 cold damage and suffers the chilled condition for one round.
+Alchemist’s Frost By using this potion, the creature or object takes 1d8 points of cold damage and suffers the chilled condition for one round.

 Antimagic Potion By using this potion, a barrier arises on the creature and up to 10 feet from it, blocking spells with a spell level of 3 or less.
 This remains for one minute.

-Elemental Armor Icon By using this potion, a protective sheet of the elements surrounds the target, acting as the Elemental Armor spell for up to 1 hour or until the spell’s benefit is consumed (whichever comes first).
+Elemental Armor Icon By using this potion, a protective sheet of the elements surrounds the target, acting as the elemental armor spell for up to 1 hour or until the spell’s benefit is consumed (whichever comes first).

 False Life Spray By using this potion, the character gains 1d4 + 4 temporary hit points that remain for one hour.